-Study Site 2 (Rohwer):
+Study Site 2 (Rohwer)

-This study site, located in Desha County, Arkansas at the Southeast Research and Extension Center, Rohwer Division, University of Arkansas Division of Agriculture, was positioned south of study site one and north of study site three (Fig. 3).
-The station's mission revolved around providing farmers in Southeast Arkansas with problem-solving information, concentrating on irrigation and the establishment of a rotation or double-crop research program with early maturing soybeans.
-This station consisted of approximately 336 ha, of which 81 ha were leased.
-Positioned in the heart of the delta, this station was comprised almost entirely of cropland, of which most resources were devoted to the production of soybeans, rice, cotton, corn, wheat, and grain sorghum.
-Wildlife plots were surrounded by crops (soybeans) to the west, fallow land to the south and east, and abandoned fish ponds to the north.
-Research plots were located roughly 1 mile west of Arkansas Highway 1 South, which positioned the site approximately60 miles southeast of Pine Bluff, AR and approximately 40 miles northeast of Monticello, AR
+Study site 2, located in Desha County, AR, at the Southeast Research and Extension Center, Rohwer Division, University of Arkansas Division of Agriculture, was positioned south of study site one and north of study site three (Fig. 3).
+The station's mission revolves around providing farmers in Southeast Arkansas with problem-solving information, concentrating on irrigation and the establishment of a rotation or doublecrop research program with early maturing soybeans.
+This station consists of approximately 336 ha, of which 81 ha are leased.
+Positioned in the heart of the Mississippi River Delta, this station is comprised almost entirely of cropland, of which most resources are devoted to production of soybeans, rice, cotton, corn, wheat, and grain sorghum.
+Wildlife plots are surrounded by crops (soybeans) to the west, fallow land to the south and east, and abandoned fish ponds to the north.
+Research plots were located roughly 1 mile west of Arkansas Highway 1 South, which positioned the site approximately 60 miles southeast of Pine Bluff, AR and approximately 40 miles northeast of Monticello, AR.

 This site was compositionally unique in that switchgrass was never established.
-Instead, the plots intended to house switchgrass were dominated by signalgrass (Urochloaplatyphylla).
-In contrast to the lack of switchgrass, the cottonwood trees were among the most impressive of any site, averaging 4 to 5 meters tall.
+Instead, the plots intended to house switchgrass were dominated by signalgrass (Urochloa platyphylla).
+In contrast to the lack of switchgrass, the cottonwood trees were among the most impressive of any site, averaging 4 to 5 meters in height.
 Increased canopy cover resulted in decreased vegetative growth in the understory of plots containing cottonwood trees.
 The crop plot (soybeans) was the least densely stocked of all the sites and consisted of productive plants.